Semrush helps you:

 For example, because my audience was made up of pros, I tended to cover more advanced SEO topics.

-Advanced SEO topic on Backlinko
+Advanced SEO Topic on Backlinko

 There were times that I wanted to dumb things down to appeal to newbies.
 But I knew that this wouldn’t appeal to my target audience.